 Always eat with your toddler, he may accidentally swallow something he’s not supposed to, or worse, he chokes.
 It’s critical that an adult can act quickly in such situations.
 Learn more about first aid for children, and knowing how to differentiate gagging and choking as they are very different situations.

-Spend some time to watch this video, and then attend a CPR for kids training.
+Spend some time to watch the video below (Ignore that there’s a new update, I really prefer the old version as shown below), and then attend CPR for kids training.
 It is one of the most important skills to know when you have children around.
 I’ve written another article about Baby-led Weaning VS Traditional Weaning, check it out.

 Next Steps in Montessori